monix/monix-connect/docs/gcs.md

 ### Local testing

-Testing _Google Cloud Storage_ locally and offline is challenging since there is yet _'not good support'_ on that front.
+Testing _Google Cloud Storage_ locally and offline is challenging since there is yet _'not too good support'_ on that front.

 There is a google library called [java-storage-nio](https://github.com/googleapis/java-storage-nio) that emulates this service, however, it has some limitations since it does [not provide support](https://github.com/vam-google/google-cloud-java/blob/b095221d438f3b1c3b0929d9ab064be6051c2ba2/google-cloud-contrib/google-cloud-nio/src/main/java/com/google/cloud/storage/contrib/nio/testing/LocalStorageHelper.java#L27) for some the operations (mostly for the _Bucket_ api) and it is not _thread-safe_.
   That's why it is highly recommended to run the _functional tests_ directly using the _Google Cloud Storage_ service.

+However, in case you can not access to the real google cloud service, this library will be suitable for you:

-Add the library to your test dependencies:
+ Add it to the _sbt library dependencies_:
  ```scala
  libraryDependencies ++= "com.google.cloud" % "google-cloud-nio" % "0.121.2" % Test
  ```